hanami/guides/content/introduction/getting-started.md

 ```

 To get a sense of what routes are defined, now we've made this change, you can
-run `bundle exec hanami routes` on your command-line to inspect the end result:
+use the special command-line task `routes` to inspect the end result:

 ```shell
 $ bundle exec hanami routes